Smartertime/SmarterTimeLinux/README.md

 #### Update Smartertime

-Smartertime is weekly updated (it asks for your permission) or you can manually update it.
+Smartertime is weekly updated (it asks for your permission before).

-Run Smartertime then click on `Help > Check for Updates`.
+Or you can also manually update it: run Smartertime then click on `Help > Check for Updates`.
 After the update, there are two `.AppImage` files: the new updated one and the old one, you can remove the last one by running:

 ```